realbakari/Bakari-Mustafa-Site/snapchat-lenses.md

 comments: false

 ---
-I have been using Lens Studio, an augmented reality development software, to create content for Snapchat.
-My work with Augmented Reality using Lens Studio includes Lightroom Classic presets, facial tracking, facial expressions & More.
+As a Snapchat lens creator, I have been utilizing Lens Studio, an augmented reality development software, to create engaging and interactive content for the platform.
+My experience with the software includes utilizing Lightroom Classic presets, implementing facial tracking and facial expressions, and more.

+My portfolio showcases a diverse range of lenses that I have created, spanning a variety of styles and themes.
+From fun and playful lenses that are perfect for capturing the attention of a younger audience, to more sophisticated and interactive lenses that are designed to engage users in new and exciting ways.

+Some of the lenses I have created include:

-**😄  FACE LENS:** Face Lenses can turn you and your friends into something new.
-Some can change your voice, and even feature games you can play!
+😄 FACE LENS: These lenses can turn you and your friends into something new, with the ability to change your voice and even feature games you can play.
+I have experience in creating face lenses that can turn you into an animal, a cartoon character, or even a celebrity.

-**🌿  WORLD LENS**: World Lenses let you reimagine the world around you, and even bring different characters to life!

-**📱 STICKER PACK:** Stickers or animated GIFS that you and your friends can apply to your photos, videos, and stories.
+🌿 WORLD LENS: These lenses allow you to reimagine the world around you by bringing different characters and elements to life.
+I have experience in creating world lenses that can add virtual elements to the real world like adding a virtual pet to your room, virtual fireworks in the sky, and more.

+📱 STICKER PACK: Animated GIFS and stickers that can be applied to photos, videos, and stories for added fun and creativity.
+I have experience in creating stickers that can be used for different occasions like birthdays, festivals, and more.

+I am always looking for new ways to push the boundaries of augmented reality and Snapchat lenses, and I am confident that my skills and experience make me a valuable asset to any project.
+I am open to new opportunities and ready to take on new challenges to create the best lenses for Snapchat.

 * [**View Snapchat Creator Profile**](https://lensstudio.snapchat.com/creator/hRA20nRLvMFgIhhbvR0gmA "Snapchat Creator Profile")

 * [**Add Me On Snapchat**](https://snapchat.com/add/bakarimustafa "Add Me on Snap")

 ![Megamind Snapcode](https://snapcodes.storage.googleapis.com/png/c5f6e340-9885-3147-adc5-264af61fc127_320_229d105f-74b1-4d43-aff6-a8c3ce2a9ee7.png)